 There is no cookie-cutter approach to weddings like this.
 You can make yours look however you want.
 That being said, here are some examples of high peak weddings that we’ve done:

-Sunrise elopement on Algonquin
+MJ + Sam’s sunrise elopement on Algonquin Mountain

 For this elopement, we woke up around 2am to head to the trailhead and meet up with MJ and Sam.
 The plan was to summit Algonquin before sunrise, so they could read their personal vows to each other as the sun broke the horizon.
 We made it to the top with about 40 minutes to spare, giving them enough time to change in our pop-up changing tent.

 MJ and Sam read their vows to each other, and we took pictures and video from a distance to give them privacy.
 After their vows, we got started with their wedding portraits.
 It was cold and extremely windy, so we worked quickly.
-After the portraits, MJ and Sam changed back into their hiking clothes, and we began the descent.

 In the early afternoon, we met up with MJ, Sam, and about a dozen of their family members for a small “official” ceremony by Mirror Lake in Lake Placid, NY.
 Following the ceremony, we did family photos and a few more portraits of just the two of them (including some on a rowboat that were so unique!).